jaymorelli96/jaymorelli/content/posts/git-worktree/index.md

 Committing unfinished work just to switch branches is like using a spoon to cut a steak – it might work, but it's far from ideal.
 - **Unintended Commits**: Committing unfinished work introduces unnecessary commits to the repository, cluttering the commit history and violating the essence of version control.
 - **Loss of Isolation**: The commit-and-switch method compromises the isolation of changes, as incomplete work becomes part of the version history.
 This can lead to confusion and difficulties in maintaining a clean codebase.
-If you have unfinished work, this is the worst you can do it.
-It is like using a spoon to cut a steak.

 #### Stash the changes
 Attempting to stash changes before switching branches can feel like using a butter knife to cut a steak – it gets the job done, but not without leaving a mess.